sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

     * Limit the testing to software reboot
  * get_state_info(self):
     * This should return an object
-    * Stop one of the DPU containers on this DPU
+    * Stop Syncd container on this DPU
     * Execute the CLI and check the dpu-control-plane value should be down
-    * Check the complete list of containers without which the control plane can be up.
-    * This test case can be extended to verify the DPU transition through all states.
- * get_health_info(self):
-    * This should return an object
-    * Stop one of the DPU containers on this DPU
-    * Execute the CLI and check if the health shows the stopped container
+    * Check also dpu-data-plane is also down
+    * This will be enhanced in Phase - 2 to test multiple failure scenarios and transistions.

 #### Verify in
  * Switch